caoli5288/SimpleORM/README.md

 # Usage
-Put it into your server's plugin folder, and start your server, or package into your own plugin(not recommend).
+Put it into your server's plugin folder, and start your server, or package source into your own plugin(not recommend).

 # Developer
 If you want to use this library in your own plugin. code your main